kemccorm/introductory-project/README.md

 Bivarus helps customers measure and improve patient experience at health care providers.
 So how do we measure a patient's experience?
 One of the key ways we do that is by surveying patients.

-The first step of the process of surveying is getting patient data from our customers.
+The first step of this process is getting patient data from our customers.
 Our customers (hospitals, clinics, etc) send us *encounters*.
 An encounter is a single visit to a healthcare provider, between one patient, and one or more staff members.

-After receiving a set of encounters, we normalize the data contained in them, and send surveys to the patient that was associated with each encounter.

 Here is a simplified encounter, as a Ruby hash: